mvolkmann/blog/src/htmx.md

 ## Active Search

-HTMX can be used to implement an active search where a list of matching data is retrieved as the user enters search text.
+Htmx can be used to implement an active search where a list of matching data is retrieved as the user enters search text.
 The following code demonstrates this.
 The full project can be found in {% aTargetBlank